 Tech companies succeed or fail based on their ability to innovate.
-Increasingly, that innovation means breaking down the silos and secrecy of R&D from previous decades.
+Increasingly, that innovation means connected supply chains: breaking down the silos and secrecy of R&D from previous decades.
 The new route to success is ‘open innovation’ – sharing resources and perfecting ideas with supply chain partners.

 It’s a new mindset for many, and finding the ideal partner isn’t easy.
 Not least in South Korea, which received the lowest ranking of all Organization for Economic Cooperation and Development (OECD) member countries in the latest open innovation report.

-Illunex, a Seoul start-up founded by a team of blockchain engineers, is working hard to reverse that trend.
+Illunex, a Seoul start-up founded by a team of blockchain engineers, is working hard to reverse that trend with connected supply chains.

 Illunex’s goal is to connect companies all over the world, helping them to contribute and innovate.